Voices Heard: Community

 GPNG has concluded for 2020, but check out our sponsorship pages for ways to further support the programming!

-THIS SUMMER: from June 7-20, The Girl Project is hitting the road and will be putting on its first residency based summer program for teenage students.
+THIS SUMMER: Tantrum Theater presents The GenZ Project, developed by the creators of The Girl Project, June 8-19, 2020.
 This project is open to students of all gender identities and will be produced in collaboration with Ohio University and Tantrum Theatre.
-Tantrum Theater presents The GenZ Project, developed by the creators of The Girl Project(opens in a new window).
 This two-week intensive is a grassroots art-meets-activism program where participants are empowered to tell their own stories through spoken word, theater-based movement, and writing techniques.
-It culminates in an original theatrical performance that reshapes the representation of young people in American media culture.
-For more information, DM is.
+It culminates in an original online theatre performance that reshapes the representation of young people in American media culture.
+For more information, DM us.
 To register, email

 In addition to bringing programming to the schools, The Girl Project continues to expand its vision and impact by offering workshops specifically tailored to marginalized communities.
 Spring 2020 will feature specialized workshops in collaboration with the Gay-Straight Alliance (GSA) clubs at Paul Laurence Dunbar, Henry Clay High School, and Woodford County High School.
 Other participants welcome, dates TBA, but will run January-March 2020.